Introduction to Declension

 Example 3: He sees us.

 Even though the two different forms of these words represent the same noun(s), you can never use them interchangeably.
 That is the heart of declension: different forms of words are used for different purposes.
-Below, find the declension table for first-person pronouns.
+Below, find a simplified declension table for first-person pronouns.

-While the table for I has all unique forms, most English pronouns do not have separate forms fro teh different cases.
+While the table for I has all unique forms and provides a nice example, most English pronouns do not have separate forms for the different cases.
 Below, find the declension tables for second-person pronouns and the third-person pronouns.

 Try to imagine what a similar table would look like for other pronouns, including she and it.